swamidiksha716-tech/linux--server-setup/README.md

 ### Steps
 - Created two containers: one for database and one for application
 - Connected both containers using container name
 - Verified communication between app and database

-### What I Learned
+### What i learned
 - Multiple containers can work together as services
 - Containers can communicate using names instead of IP
 - Real applications use separate services (app + database)